crmo-care.app/Resources/Newly Diagnosed Guide

 Registries & research participation

-CRMO is rare enough that generating clinical evidence depends heavily on family participation.
-The CARRA Registry is the most important North American pediatric rheumatic disease registry.
-Ask your rheumatologist if your center participates.
+CRMO/CNO is rare enough that generating clinical evidence depends heavily on family and patient participation.
+The CARRA Registry is the primary North American pediatric rheumatic disease registry.
+Closely related is CHOIR (the CHronic nonbacterial Osteomyelitis International Registry), which was established by the CARRA CNO/CRMO workgroup and is specifically focused on CNO/CRMO patients.
+Ask your rheumatologist if your center participates in either.
 Check ClinicalTrials.gov for open studies.

 CRMO Care App